Skip to content

 Why knowing better doesn't help

 You can understand that insurance has value and still hate paying for it.
-You can know that calm markets are the cheapest time to buy protection and still not feel any urgency.
-You can read about CALPERS and nod along and still convince yourself your situation is different.
+You can know that calm markets are often the cheapest time to buy protection and still feel no urgency.
+You can read about CalPERS and nod along, then convince yourself your situation is different.

 The gap between understanding something and tolerating it month after month is where programs go to die.
 Governance can help close that gap.
 It's the only thing I've seen that does.